honeymustard/imdb-plus/README.md

 **imdb-plus** is currently under development, and as such only provides limited functionality.

-This means that if you were to attempt to compile the sources at any given point in time, <br />
+This means that if you were to attempt to compile the sources at any given point in time <br />
 they might not be entirely up to speed, which is to say that **it might be complete bunk**. <br />

-## COMPILATION
+## Compilation instructions

 **Linux:**